-Dr. Panagopoulos uses a number of diagnostic tools to help determine the underlying cause of a patient’s condition.
-He relies on a thorough patient history intake, physical evaluation, blood, saliva, stool, and urine collections and a subsequent analysis.
+We utilize a number of diagnostic tools to help determine the underlying cause of a patient’s condition.
+We rely on a thorough patient history intake, physical evaluation, blood, saliva, stool, and urine collections and a subsequent analysis.

 Clinical Blood Analysis

-Blood analysis is a helpful diagnostic tool that gives us an overall picture of a patient’s current state of health.
-Specific biomarkers help us determine the current state of the liver, kidneys, heart, immune system, blood glucose regulation, and the presence of any possible anemias.
+Blood analysis is a helpful diagnostic tool that gives a comprehensive picture of a patient’s current state of health.
+Specific biomarkers help us evaluate the liver, kidneys, thyroid and heart.
+Blood analysis helps check for inflammation, proper blood sugar regulation, and excludes the presence of anemias.

-Fecal testing is used to evaluate gastrointestinal integrity and the possible presence of harmful pathogens causing a disruption in the normal gut lining.
+Fecal testing is used to evaluate gastrointestinal integrity and for the presence of possible harmful pathogens in the gut lining.

 A urine test helps evaluate kidney function, looks at possible urinary infections, and of course examines the body’s ability to excrete harmful byproducts of regular metabolic processes and toxins.